Seniors are at greater risk for harmful drug interactions

 That’s why it’s wise to double-check on your own or ask your older adult’s pharmacist for help.

-We explain how to use this drug interaction checker tool, how to discuss potential interactions with the doctor, and why it’s important to double-check medications that are given during a hospital stay.
+We explain how to use this drug interaction checker tool, how to discuss potential interactions with the doctor, and why it’s important to double-check new medications that are given during a hospital stay.

 How to use the Drugs.com drug interaction checker

 We like using the Drugs.com drug interaction checker because it’s free, trustworthy, and easy to use.

 To check 3 or fewer drugs, no sign up is needed.

 To check 4 or more drugs, you’ll need to sign in or create a free account.
 We think this tool is worth the extra step because this drug interaction checker gives more comprehensive reports than others.

 This online tool clearly alerts you to drug interactions in your older adult’s medication list and explains how dangerous they are – from minor to serious.

 Vitamins, supplements, and common foods with known interactions (like grapefruit) are also included.

 This tool also alerts you to potential therapeutic duplication, meaning two medications are in the same drug category – other tools typically don’t include this feature.